I have not sent you any poems today

 I am not sure what values you espouse

-Nor by what measure you make count of worth,
+Nor by what measure you make mark of worth,

 Save fame and fortune can your zest arouse